badass-techie/eShopOnSteroids/README.md

 ## Architecture

-The architecture proposes a microservices oriented implementation where each microservice is responsible for a single business capability.
+The architecture proposes a microservices-oriented implementation where each microservice is responsible for a single business capability.
 The microservices are deployed in a containerized environment (Docker) and orchestrated by a control loop (Kubernetes) which continuously compares the state of each microservice to the desired state, and takes necessary actions to arrive at the desired state.

 Each microservice stores its data in its own database tailored to its requirements, such as an In-Memory Database for a shopping cart whose persistence is short-lived, a Document Database for a product catalog for its flexibility, or a Relational Database for an order management system for its ACID properties.